 GS students are permitted only 6 points of professional studies coursework toward their GS degrees.
 Those six points may be counted in transfer credits or courses taken at Columbia, or a combination thereof.
-“Professional studies” include professional level courses in law, business, journalism or any of Columbia's other professional schools, as well as any comparable course clearly professional in its orientation.
+“Professional studies” include professional level courses in law, business, journalism or any of Columbia's other professional schools, as well as any comparable courses clearly professional in orientation.

 GS students are not allowed to count professional courses in any of the professional studies programs offered through Columbia’s School of Professional Studies toward the degree.
 Undergraduate cross-registration in courses offered by Columbia’s graduate and professional schools is restricted and requires special approval.

-Any professional course that is listed or cross-listed as an undergraduate course in business, public health, international and public affairs, or within a Columbia Arts and Sciences department is excluded from the six-point limit.
+Any professional course that is listed or cross-listed as an undergraduate course in business, public health, international and public affairs, journalism, or within a Columbia Arts and Sciences department is excluded from the six-point limit.
 The final decision of whether or not a course is professional rests with the GS Committee on Academic Affairs.

 Physical Education Courses